cldwalker/lightning/README.markdown

 Description
 ===========

-Autocomplete your most often used paths for any shell command.
+Path completions for your shell that will let you navigate like lightning.

 Install
 =======